General Guidelines

 Submissions for this contest are "concealed."
 Please exclude your contact information—including name, email address, and mailing address—from your actual submission.

-One story per submission.
+For regular submissions: One story per submission.
 Prose should be typed double-spaced and be no longer than 20 pages.
-Cross-genre work, or any work that is unusually formatted, is welcome, but please be aware that our page width and font size are restricted.
-Please include your email address, mailing address, and the piece's genre at the top of your submission.
+Cross-genre work or any work that is unusually formatted is welcome, but please be aware that our page width and font size are restricted.

 For submissions: